The Story of John Newton

 “Amazing Grace” is one of the most popular and recognized hymns of the 20th and 21st Centuries.
 People have sung it at weddings and funerals, in hospital rooms and in prison cells.
 It’s been sung by gospel singers and rock ‘n roll stars.
 God’s grace is what softens the hardest of hearts and heals the most broken of souls.
 We all need reminding that God intervenes in our lives, not because we deserve it, but because of his goodness.

-AMAZING GRACE is the true story of how John Newton (1725-1807) went from being ‘lost to found’.
+My drama, AMAZING GRACE, is based on the true story of how John Newton (1725-1807) went from being ‘lost to found’.
 Though raised by a godly mother, John Newton was a rebellious, blaspheming wretch that ridiculed God and all those who called themselves a Christian.
 He was also involved in the most cruel, yet lucrative business of the 18th Century – the Transatlantic Slave Trade.

-In spite of all of this the Lord was answering the prayers of his mother and John survived ‘many dangers, toils and snares’ to finally encounter the goodness of God.
+In spite of all of this the Lord answered his mothers prayers.
+John survived a storm at sea and ‘many dangers, toils and snares’ to finally encounter the grace of God.